remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/dhcp.md

 Dynamic Host Configuration Protocol

-A DHCP server provides the **network configurations** to its client:
+DHCP provides **network configurations** to its client:
 * IP address
 * Subnet mask
 * Default gateway
 * DNS servers

+When a device wants to join a network and needs an IP address, the device sends a request to the DHCP server which includes the device's MAC address.

 port: 67